Vectorial phase retrieval in super-resolution polarization microscopy

-This approach allows including many parameters that are necessary for a proper characterization, such as photo-bleaching amplitudes, the background illumination, or diversity-dependent tilts.
+This approach allows including many parameters that are necessary for a proper characterization, such as photo-bleaching amplitudes, background illumination, or diversity-dependent tilts.
 Accurate and computationally amenable models for the light produced by fluorescent beads (commonly used for calibration measurements) are also included.
-These models take into account the unpolarized nature of the emitted light and the blurring due to the bead size\cite{alemancastaneda2022using}.
-The software package \textsc{pyPSFstack} used for the modeling of PZ-stacks and for the phase retrieval process can be found in \cite{gutierrez2023repo}.
-The retrieval algorithm was implemented with the neural network framework \textsc{PyTorch} \cite{paszke2019pytorch}, which greatly simplifies its implementation and flexibility due to the automatic computation of all gradients, and its integration with GPU if available.
-While the emphasis of this work is on the characterization of birefringent pupils, both the theory and code are equally applicable to scalar aberration pupils as shown in the Supplement.
+These models take into account the unpolarized nature of the emitted light and the blurring due to bead size.\cite{alemancastaneda2022using} The software package \textsc{pyPSFstack} used for the modeling of PZ-stacks and for the phase retrieval process can be found in Ref.~\onlinecite{gutierrez2023repo}.
+The retrieval algorithm was implemented with the neural network framework \textsc{PyTorch},\cite{paszke2019pytorch} which greatly simplifies its implementation and flexibility due to the automatic computation of all gradients, and its integration with GPU if available.
+While the emphasis of this work is on the characterization of BDPPs, both the theory and code are equally applicable to scalar-only aberration pupil distributions as shown in the supplementary material (SM).